calmm-js/partial.lenses/README.md

-Furthermore, when updating, inserting, and removing texts, we'd like the operations to treat the JSON as immutable and create new JSON objects with the changes rather than mutate existing JSON objects.
+Furthermore, when updating, inserting, and removing texts, we'd like the operations to treat the JSON as immutable and create new JSON objects with the changes rather than mutate existing JSON objects, because this makes it trivial to support features such as undo-redo and can also help to avoid bugs associated with mutable state.

 Operations like these are what lenses are good at.
 Lenses can be seen as a simple embedded [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)